denzven/PetGame/README.md

-## Introducing PetGame! a simple console based game made by @denzven in Java ☕
+## Introducing PetGame!

+A simple console based game made by @denzven in Java ☕

 ### About the Game